Want to set up Google Ads retargeting (or running retargeting ads already) and need to know how to optimize your campaigns?

-With remarketing, since you’re showing highly customized ads to people who have previously visited your website, they’re more likely to click on your ads, making the entire campaign cost effective.
+With remarketing, since you’re showing highly customized ads to people who have previously visited your website, they’re more likely to click on your ads, making the entire campaign super cost effective.

 - Google Analytics Best Practices

-- Onsite Optimization
+- Bonus Tip: Onsite Optimization

-Google Analytics Best Practices
+Google Analytics Best Practices for Remarketing

-By creating campaign URLs with UTM codes, you can analyze which campaigns are high performing, which ads and keywords (for CPC ads) are triggering the most clicks.
+By creating campaign URLs with UTM codes, you can analyze which campaigns are high performing, and which ads and paid keywords are triggering the most clicks.